SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_crc/readme.md

 ## Purpose/Scope

-- This application contains an example code to demonstrate CRC Generation on DMA transferred data.
+ This application contains an example code to demonstrate CRC (Cyclic Redundancy Check) Generation on DMA transferred data.

 ## Prerequisites/Setup Requirements

-- To use this application following Hardware, Software and the Project Setup is required.
+ To use this application following Hardware, Software and the Project Setup is required.

 ### Hardware Requirements

 - Windows PC
-- Silicon Labs [Si917 Evaluation Kit WPK(BRD4002) + BRD4338A]
+- Silicon Labs [Si917 Evaluation Kit WPK(BRD4002) + BRD4338A / BRD4342A / BRD4343A ]
   - The Serial Console setup instructions are provided below, refer instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#console-input-and-output).